-1.1 Administration and Faculty
+1.1 Administration

-Tri-Area Trucking School employs both full-time and part-time instructors with years of real world truck driving experience as well as a full time support staff to assist students from enrollment through graduation.
-We provide lifetime career service assistance for all of our graduates.
+The School employs both full-time and part-time instructors with many years of real world truck driving experience as well as a full time support staff to assist students from enrollment through graduation.
+The School provides lifetime career service assistance for all graduates.